sahil-009/chrome-Extension-Navbar-Theme/README.md

 # chrome-Extension-Navbar-Theme
-This is chrome extension for customize nav bar
+This is chrome extension for customize Tab